mkdocs/mkdocs/docs/user-guide/configuration.md

 You may [contribute additional languages].

-!!!
-Warning
+WARNING:
 While search does support using multiple languages together, it is best not to add additional languages unless you really need them.
 Each additional language adds significant bandwidth requirements and uses more browser resources.
 Generally, it is best to keep each instance of MkDocs to a single language.

-!!!
-Note
+NOTE:
 Lunr Languages does not currently include support for Chinese or other Asian languages.
 However, some users have reported decent results using Japanese.

 **default**: The value of `theme.locale` if set, otherwise `[en]`.